pedrazamiguez/news-aggregator/README.md

 # news-aggregator
-Backoffice for RSS XML feeds from multiple sources.
+Back-office for RSS XML feeds from multiple sources.